yashmanje/SQLproject/README.md

 <h1>Group by </h1>
-n SQL, The Group By statement is used for organizing similar data into groups. the main purpose of grouping the records of a table based on particular columns is to perform calculations on these groups typically used with aggregate functions such as SUM(), COUNT(), AVG(), MAX(), or MIN() etc.
+In SQL, The Group By statement is used for organizing similar data into groups. the main purpose of grouping the records of a table based on particular columns is to perform calculations on these groups typically used with aggregate functions such as SUM(), COUNT(), AVG(), MAX(), or MIN() etc.